Justice Ruth Bader Ginsburg will return to work, no further medical treatment needed

 Medical experts have said it takes about a month to recover from the kind of surgery Ginsburg had in December.
 For that reason, she was not expected to be back for January's oral arguments, even though it meant breaking her record of never missing a day in the courtroom for health reasons — despite two earlier surgical procedures for different cancers.

-After next week's arguments, the justices aren't scheduled to return to resume hearing cases until February 19 to resume hearing cases.
+After next week's arguments, the justices aren't scheduled to resume hearing cases until February 19.